 Alongside responding to the community’s request for more COVID-related messaging, during this time it’s imperative that we help frontline staff get more resources to the people that need them most.
 That includes soap distribution to displaced families in Mogadishu, getting material and food support to the most vulnerable, extending water pipelines, especially to schools, and protecting women and girls from violence as instability increases.

-With 6% of confirmed COVID-19 cases coming from frontline healthcare workers, health teams in the country are concerned about getting infected or infecting others, especially with lack of adequate PPE.
-So the Somalia team is also providing continuous support to frontline healthcare workers, ensuring access to PPEs and psychosocial support, while identifying and building capacity for potential surges.
+With 6% of confirmed COVID-19 cases coming from frontline healthcare workers, health teams in the region are concerned about getting infected or infecting others, especially with lack of adequate PPE.
+So the Somali Program team is also providing continuous support to frontline healthcare workers, ensuring access to PPEs and psychosocial support, while identifying and building capacity for potential surges.